Chapter 3

 I stood idle for a moment as I wasn’t sure what to make of him.
 His first impression on me was protecting me and yet this is how he acts otherwise?
 Is he good or not?

-I shook my head and headed into my room.
-Inside was a wide room with the wall immediately forward being a long window looking out into a field of grass and the treeline to the woods.
 To my right was a tall solid wood wardrobe with small designs of daisies carved into the double doors.
 I reached down and grabbed my bag before heading further in.
 The furthest wall back had a bed that touched from wall to wall, leaving only the one open side facing the room.
 I set my bag on the bed and unzipped it to check my belongings.

 I first pulled out a handful of sweaters and shorts.
 Along with them I grabbed a cloak and dumped them all in the wardrobe behind me.
 What was protected by all the soft clothing inside was a ceramic tragedy mask with red tassels on either side of the face.
 I looked it over carefully to check for any cracks and sighed in relief.
 I slid it under the bed and continued.

 I moved a few random items aside such as a pocket knife, phone chargers, and screwdriver.
 But wedged into one of the interior pockets was a small stuffed bear.
 I pulled it out and looked it over just as carefully as I did the mask.
 Its fur was medium brown at the base but the ends were gray giving it an old and dusty appearance.
 A ribbon just as small as the bear was wrapped around its neck into a bow.
-I glanced at the room around me looking for a butter place to set him before putting him in the back of the wardrobe behind some of the sweaters.
+I glanced at the room around me looking for a better place to set him before putting him in the back of the wardrobe behind some of the sweaters.

 Lastly, I got out a paper envelope.
 Inside was a keychain of a golden bead with a feather attached to it.
 I hung it near the bed on a nail that stuck out on the window seal.
 I wasn’t usually superstitious but if hanging a small real gold bead near a window at night would help me understand my life any better, then to me it was worth looking stupid.
 Not like I didn’t already stoop that low anyways.